Dullat/java-project-ASCIIart/README.md

 - For better results, it is recommended to use images with a 1:1 aspect ratio.
 - Lower pixel size results in higher resolution but may increase the load on the system.
 - Ensure that the image file is accessible and compatible with the application.
-- Feedback and contributions are welcome on the developer's GitHub repository.
+- Feedback and contributions are welcome

 ## About:

-This app is built for college assignment , feel free to update and modify Same thing but built on javaScript
+This app is built for college assignment , feel free to update and modify

+here is Same thing but built on javaScript: [ASCII art using js](https://github.com/dullat/)